freddiehaddad/fast-track-to-rust/src/crates.md

 # Crates

 Crates are the smallest units of code that the Rust compiler processes at a time.
-For instance, the grep program we're developing is recognized as a crate by the Rust compiler.
+For instance, the rustle program we're developing is recognized as a crate by the Rust compiler.

 ## Types of Crates